JosephTLucas/lintML/README.md

 Things we **don't** check for:
 - Formatting

-Many formatters measure quality by the breadth of rules, leading to complicated CI/CD configurations where we're ignoring their flashing lights.
+Many linters measure quality by the breadth of rules, leading to complicated CI/CD configurations where we're ignoring their flashing lights.
 With a linter for research and machine learning training code, we want to be high signal/low noise.
 Every rule represents a real exploitable vulnerability that you should _seriously_ consider engineering around to preserve the integrity of your research.
 ML-Lint shouldn't distract you from getting stuff done.
 Ideally, most times when you run ML-Lint, you'll have no alerts. :thumbsup:

 ## Compatibility